Classical Inquiries Dialogues

 Claudia Filos was co-editor of Classical Inquiries from February 2015 through February 2017, while Manager for Curriculum and Community Development at Harvard’s Center for Hellenic Studies.
 She holds an MA from Brandeis University, and her thesis is titled “Steadfast in a Multiform Tradition: ἔμπεδος and ἀσφαλής in Homer and Beyond.”
 Her teaching and research interests include Homer, oral traditions, Indo-European poetics, and the cult of saints in late antiquity.
 Through the study and creation of open access resources, she seeks to build community and to support engagement with ancient Greek poetry, in translation or in the original, outside the traditional university setting.

-Gregory Nagy is the primary author of Classical Inquiries.
-He is the Francis Jones Professor of Classical Greek Literature and Professor of Comparative Literature at Harvard University, and is the Director of the Center for Hellenic Studies, Washington, DC.
-In his publications, he has pioneered an approach to Greek literature that integrates diachronic and synchronic perspectives.
-His books include The Best of the Achaeans: Concepts of the Hero in Archaic Greek Poetry (Baltimore: Johns Hopkins University Press, 1979), which won the Goodwin Award of Merit, American Philological Association, in 1982; also Pindar’s Homer: The Lyric Possession of an Epic Past (Baltimore: Johns Hopkins University Press, 1990), Poetry as Performance: Homer and Beyond (Cambridge: Cambridge University Press, 1996), Homeric Questions (Austin: University of Texas Press, 1996), Homeric Responses (Austin: University of Texas Press, 2003), Homer’s Text and Language (University of Illinois Press, 2004), Homer the Classic (Center for Hellenic Studies, online 2008, Harvard University Press, print 2009), Homer the Preclassic (Center for Hellenic Studies, online 2009, University of California Press, print 2010), and The Ancient Greek Hero in 24 Hours.
-(Harvard University Press, print 2013, and Center for Hellenic Studies, epub 2013).
+Gregory Nagy was a frequent contributor to Classical Inquiries from February 2015 to October 2021.
+He is the Francis Jones Professor of Classical Greek Literature and Professor of Comparative Literature at Harvard University.
+His books include The Best of the Achaeans: Concepts of the Hero in Archaic Greek Poetry (Baltimore: Johns Hopkins University Press, 1979), which won the Goodwin Award of Merit, American Philological Association, in 1982; also Pindar’s Homer: The Lyric Possession of an Epic Past (Baltimore: Johns Hopkins University Press, 1990), Poetry as Performance: Homer and Beyond (Cambridge: Cambridge University Press, 1996), Homeric Questions (Austin: University of Texas Press, 1996), Homeric Responses (Austin: University of Texas Press, 2003), Homer’s Text and Language (University of Illinois Press, 2004), Homer the Classic (Center for Hellenic Studies, online 2008, Harvard University Press, print 2009), Homer the Preclassic (Center for Hellenic Studies, online 2009, University of California Press, print 2010, paperback 2017), and The Ancient Greek Hero in 24 Hours (Harvard University Press, print 2013, paperback 2020, and Center for Hellenic Studies, epub 2013).
 He co-edited with Stephen A. Mitchell the 40th anniversary second edition of Albert Lord’s The Singer of Tales (Harvard Studies in Comparative Literature vol. 24; Harvard University Press, 2000), co-authoring with Mitchell the new Introduction, pp. vii–xxix.